frappe/gantt/README.md

 2. `cd` into project directory
 3. Install Yarn by typing `npm install --global yarn` in your terminal
 4. `yarn`
-5. `yarn run dev`
+5. `yarn start`
 6. Open `index.html` in your browser, make your code changes and test them.

 ### Publishing
-Every times a new version is pushed, Github Actions will publish it in npm repository.
+Every times a new version is pushed, Github Actions will publish it.

 License: MIT